ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 The default is to select Option 1 'Perform an IPL'.

-However, the minimum Program Temporary Fix (PTFs) levels depend on the IBM i version that has been provisioned and will impact `cloud-init` successful execution; only IBM i 7.5 requires no PTF installation or other tasks.
-Please see [Minimum PTF levels for IBM i](/docs/power-iaas?topic=power-iaas-minimum-levels) for more information for IBM i 7.1 - 7.4, and to instead peform the OS Install first, then PTFs, then the IPL.

-If the PTFs are incomplete this will cause `cloud-init` to not complete (executed after IPL / OS Install and Licensed Program Software Agreements), which will cause the local IP Address configuration to not be saved upon restart of the system.
-If you restart your system during before `cloud-init` is successful, you must call IBM support to manually configure your network and license keys, or delete and reprovision your IBM i virtual machine instance to start again.
-{: important}

 9. In the **IPL or Install the System** screen, the cursor will be on `Selection`.
-The default as described previously, is 'Perform an IPL' therefore enter `1` and then press your keyboard ENTER key, which will begin the installation automatically.
+The default is 'Perform an IPL' therefore enter `1` and then press your keyboard ENTER key, which will begin the installation automatically.
 This process can take more than 10 minutes, each screen in the first text block will show `Current step / total . . . . :` with the number of steps completed (e.g. `20  49` being 20 of 49 steps).
 10. During the installation, you will first be shown the **Licensed Internal Code IPL in Progress** screen, then the **Operating System IPL in Progress** screen.
-During the installation a blank screen with a cursor will be shown for a few minutes, the cursor will disappear and a full blank screen will be shown while the host completes for a further few minutes before returning to the **Operating System IPL in Progress** screen.
+During the installation a blank screen with a cursor will be shown for a few minutes, the cursor will disappear and a full blank screen will be shown while the host completes before returning to the **Operating System IPL in Progress** screen.

 Use your keyboard CTRL+W to return to the **Dedicated Service Tools (DST) Sign On** screen at any time (this can be useful if you experience a console session hang).
 {: note}

+### The system sign-on screen appears after the IPL completes.
+{: #System-signon-after-IPL-completes}

+Once the system Sign-On screen is presented, follow the steps to reset the password of the IBM i standard user.

+1. The **System sign-on** screen will load.
+Type `QSECOFR` for the User then move the cursor to the `Current password . . . .`, enter `QSECOFR`.
+2. The Sign-on Information screen appears.
+Press ENTER to change your password.
+3. Enter `QSECOFR`, then use the TAB key to move the cursor to the `New password . . . .`  and enter a new password (15 characters with no blanks).
+4. Repeat the step on the `New password (to verify) . . . .` and enter the new password again.
+5. Press ENTER to continue.

 ### First boot license choice
 {: #first-boot-license-choice}

-After installation is completed, the Licensed Program Software Agreements must be accepted.
+After the System sign-on is complete the Licensed Program Software Agreements must be accepted.

-11. Once installation is completed, the **Sign On** screen will be shown.
-Enter the `QSECOFR` user, press your keyboard TAB key to move to the next line, and then enter the password chosen previously.
-Press your keyboard ENTER key to login.
-In rare occurances if the password was reset during installation, use default password `QSECOFR` again and follow prompts to change your password again.
-12. Upon login, the screen will automatically change to the **Work with Software Agreements** screen.
+1. Upon login, the screen will automatically change to the **Work with Software Agreements** screen.
-13. On the **Work with Software Agreements** screen, click **PF12** at the bottom of the console window to show the descriptions for each license (e.g. DB2 Multisystem).
-14. On the **Work with Software Agreements** screen, for each Licensed Program enter `5` as the "Opt" to display the agreement to accept.
-Press your keyboard ENTER key to begin.
-15. The **Software Agreement** screen will appear for each Licensed Program.
-Click **PF15** at the bottom of the console window to Accept All for this Licensed Program.
-The **Confirm Acceptance of Software Agreement** screen will appear for each Licensed Program.
-Press your keyboard ENTER key to confirm acceptance.
-16. The **Work with Software Agreements** screen will appear again, showing "More..." in the bottom right corner.
-Click **PF11** at the bottom of the console window to show the "Accept Status" which should appear as 'Yes'.
-Press your keyboard ENTER key, this will force a check of the agreements.
-17. The force check of the agreements will then show the **Software Agreements Not Accepted** screen.
-Click **PF12** at the bottom of the console window to return to the **Work with Software Agreements** screen where the Licensed Program list will have been updated.
-18. Repeat steps 14 to 17.
-There will be 4 repeats until all Licensed Program Software Agreements have been accepted.
+2. To accept the license agreements from the console, press **5=display each license agreement** and press ENTER.
+3. Use **F14** to accept each agreement.
+4. After all are accepted, press ENTER to continue to the **IBM i Main Menu**.
-19. When all Licensed Program Software Agreements in the list are completed, the **IBM i Main Menu** screen is shown and `cloud-init` configuration of network and injection of license keys will begin.
-The `cloud-init` configuration process is executed after all, and can take up to 5 minutes.
+5. When the **IBM i Main Menu** is shown, the `cloud-init` configuration of the network and injection of the license keys begin.
+The `cloud-init` configuration process is executed after all and can take up to 10 minutes.
+6. Confirm the system has the [Minimum PTF levels for IBM i](/docs/power-iaas?topic=power-iaas-minimum-levels).

 ## Tips for working with the IBM i console